RobertTalbert/discretecs-vault/Dirac's Theorem.md

 Consider this graph with $n=8$ vertices:
 ![[dirac-example.png]]
-The degree sequence of the graph is
+The degree sequence of the graph is 6, 6, 5, 5, 5, 5, 4, 4.
+So the degree of each vertex is

 ## Resources